-Figure 2: An expanded view of the focal plane array.
-The detector matrix is on the left, with the top row offset to the rear, to show its relationship of each triplet of detectors to their readout electronics (ROE) which digitise the signals.
+Figure 3: An expanded view of the focal plane array.
+The detector matrix is on the left, supported on six cold SiC beams each holding six CCDs within a SiC frame.
+The top row offset to the rear, to show its relationship of each triplet of detectors to their readout electronics (ROE) which digitise the signals.
 The cold frame holding the CCDs is mechanically decoupled from the framework holding the ROEs.
-Each ROE has its own power supply unit (PSU).
-The filters over the bottom-left and top-right CCDs are no longer included.
+Each ROE has its own power supply unit (R-PSU).
 Items labelled TS are the thermal shrouds to isolate the cold detector plate from the warm ROEs.

-Figure 3: VIS electrical architecture.
+Figure 4: VIS electrical architecture.
 The three units to the right (MMU, CDMU and PCDU) are spacecraft units.

-Figure 4: (left) The CCD273-84 to be used in VIS.
+Figure 5: (left) The CCD273-84 to be used in VIS.
 A view of the active surface (top) shows the arrangement of the flexible connectors to allow close buttability.
 This is a front-illuminated variant for initial testing, so the charge injection structures are visible down the centre of the device: the devices used in flight will be back-illuminated.
 The rear surface (bottom) shows the SiC packaging.
 (Right) The layout of the CCD detector matrix on the FPA.

-Figure 5: (left) The block diagram for an ROE, interfacing to 3 CCDs. (right) The mechanical packaging of an ROE with 3 CCDs.
+Figure 6: (top left) The block diagram for an ROE, interfacing to 3 CCDs. (top right) The mechanical packaging of an ROE with 3 CCDs. (bottom) The Development Model ROE, the fourth prototype, currently under commissioning.